Diplomatic immunity: Saudi driver in Germany

-In June 2017, in Berlin, Germany a Saudi driver killed a cyclist by opening the door of his Porsche directly into the cyclist's path without checking to see if the road was clear.
+In June 2017, in Berlin, Germany, a Saudi driver killed a cyclist by opening the door of his Porsche directly into the cyclist's path without checking to see if the road was clear.
 Anger arose when the Saudi claimed diplomatic immunity.
 Police said that under normal circumstances the driver would face investigation and possible prosecution on suspicion of negligent manslaughter, but prosecutors said they had no choice but to close the case because he had diplomatic immunity.

 American driver in the United Kingdom

-On 27 August 2019, Anne Sacoolas, the wife of an American government employee working in the United Kingdom, was a suspect in a traffic incident involving 19-year-old Harry Dunn in Croughton, Northamptonshire, England.
+On 27 August 2019, Anne Sacoolas, the wife of an American government employee working in the United Kingdom, was a suspect in a traffic incident involving 19-year-old Harry Dunn in Croughton, Northamptonshire.
 Dunn was riding his motorcycle when it was reported that a woman emerged from RAF Croughton driving on the wrong side of the road, resulting in a head-on collision.
 After 999 handlers wrongly categorized the call, there was a 43-minute wait for an ambulance, resulting in a two-hour delay arriving at a trauma center, where Harry Dunn later died.
 Sacoolas was breathalyzed at the accident site.
 The following day, police interviewed Sacoolas at her home, learning the US claimed diplomatic immunity.

 Sacoolas told police she had no immediate plans to leave the country.
 However, on 13 October US authorities notified the UK's Foreign and Commonwealth Office of plans to send Sacoolas home, unless serious objections were raised: on 16 October, the UK's Foreign Secretary, Dominic Raab, went to present objections, a day after the family was sent back.

 Woody Johnson, U.S. Ambassador to the UK, expressed "profound sadness" at the death of Harry Dunn and the US Embassy also offered their sympathies and condolences.
 U.S. President Donald Trump called it a "terrible accident" and mentioned that the woman was "driving on the wrong side of the road, and that can happen".
 The US government has not waived the diplomatic immunity afforded to Sacoolas and has stated she would not return to the UK, despite calls by the UK government to do so.

 Sacoolas was scheduled to appear in UK court via video link charged with causing the death of Mr Dunn by dangerous driving.
-A hearing took place in Westminster Magistrates Court on 18 January 2022.
-She appeared by video-link at the Old Bailey, where she pleaded guilty to causing death by careless driving on 20 October 2022.
+A hearing took place in Westminster Magistrates' Court on 18 January 2022.
+She appeared by video link at the Old Bailey, where she pleaded guilty to causing death by careless driving on 20 October 2022.
 She was handed an eight-month prison term, suspended for 12 months, and was also disqualified from driving for 12 months.